Boise to celebrate children and books at Día de los Niños festivities

 “They have a big pink ring that they're going to set up and so luchadores are going to be out there fighting,” Mendoza said.
 “I might jump in.”

 This is the first time the festivities will take place in Boise.
-In years past, it was hosted in Canyon County.
-The event is free and will take place on Sunday from 12 to 4 p.m. in the park across from the Capitol building.
+In prior years, it was hosted in Canyon County.
+The event is free and will take place on Sunday from 12-4pm in the park across from the Capitol building.